petermercell/Fakturo/README.md

 ## Status

-macOS is the platform that is built and used.
-Windows and Linux are in the build system but not exercised.
-Sending over the Slovak SAPI transport is not finished;
-receiving, reading, storing and paying a supplier's e-invoice is.
+macOS and Linux are both built, packaged and used — an ad-hoc-signed `.dmg` and an `x86_64` AppImage, neither carrying a developer signature.
+Windows is in the build system but not exercised.
+Sending over the Slovak SAPI transport is not finished; receiving, reading, storing and paying a supplier's e-invoice is.

 ## Licence

 **GNU General Public License v3.0 or later** — see [LICENSE](LICENSE).
 Every source file carries the notice and an `SPDX-License-Identifier` line.

-Qt is used under the LGPL v3 (the Homebrew build), which the GPL v3 permits.
+Qt is used under the LGPL v3 — the Homebrew build on macOS, the online-installer build bundled in the Linux AppImage — which the GPL v3 permits.
 Everything else linked in — SQLite (public domain) and zlib — is compatible.